LexieLiu19/Info6205-Program-Structure-and-Algorithms/src/main/java/edu/neu/coe/info6205/threesum/README.md

 2.2 Runing time table based on test demo:
 ![Running time table](/src/main/java/edu/neu/coe/info6205/threesum/evidences/runtime-data.png)

-2.3 Conclusion:
+* 2.3 Conclusion:*

 In conclusion, when the data sample is small, the runtime differences among various methods are not significant.
-However, as the data sample becomes larger, the runtime differences gradually increase and the ThreeSumQuadraticWithCalipers method has the least runtime.
+However, as the data sample becomes larger, the runtime differences gradually increase and the quadratic method has the least runtime.

 ### 3. Why the quadratic method(s) work: